d-bl/GroundForge/Recursion-steps.md

 ![](https://raw.githubusercontent.com/wiki/d-bl/GroundForge/images/batch-session.png)

 You need to type the lines in red rectangles.
+Please compare the screen shot above with the actual usage comment in your version of `batch.js`.
 Note that `svgFile` is required for `createSVG`, and the result of `d3Data().get` is used by `createSVG`.
+Hint: type `;0` at the end of a line to reduce the returned clutter.

 With the up and down arrows on your keyboard you can repeat and edit previous lines, even of previous sessions.
 [More...](https://nodejs.org/download/release/v6.9.1/docs/api/repl.html#repl_commands_and_special_keys) than you might want to know as it quickly goes into details for developers.